vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Removes a member from a group.

 **Requirements:**
-- The group exists.
+- Group exists.
-- The remover is a member of the group.
+- Remover is a member of the group.
-- The member to remove is currently in the group.
+- Member to remove is in the group.

 **Effects:**
 - Removes the specified member from the group's member list.